-'Inviting and neiahbourhoods..

-Retain distinctive character in places and offer tourism opportunities to attract people to the area.

-.offering a range of communtiy services and facilities...

-Ensure a sufficient provision of community services and facilities

-...linked through quality infrastructure and green spaces...

-Identify and protect ecological and green linkages and reserves.

-...which connect residents to each other'.

-Increase residential business and leisure spaces within walking distance of public transport.

-Figure 30: Established Coastal PMA Planning Directions

-'Inviting and distinctive neighbourhoods.
-Develop design guidelines to outline built form provisions to protect and enhance the unique character of identified character areas such as Old Quinns Rocks.

-offering a range. of community services and

-Where appropriate, require future local structure plans and community facility plans to encourage the co-location of community facilities around schools, shopping precincts and parks.

-...linked through quality infrastructure and green spaces...

-Prepare a Public Open Space strategy to guide the distribution and type of open space being delivered in the City, and encourage the creation of multi-functional spaces that will adapt to changing community needs, and identify green ecological corridors.

-.which connect residents to each other."
+ʻlnviting and Develop design guidelines to outline built form provisions to protect and distinctive enhance the unique character of identified character areas such as Old neighbourhoods Quinns Rocks. offering a range of community services and facilities Where appropriate, require future local structure plans and community facility plans to encourage the co-location of community facilities around schools, shopping precincts and parks. linked through Prepare a Public Open Space strategy to guide the distribution and type quality of open space being delivered in the City, and encourage the creation of infrastructure and multi-functional spaces that will adapt to changing community needs, and green spaces identify green ecological corridors. which connect residents to each other."
 Stipulate minimum densities in walkable catchment areas where possible, in the new Scheme 3 and Precinct / Structure Plans to facilitate transit orientated development around activity centres and along transit corridors.